bvberkum/htcache/ReadMe.rst

 Descriptor backends
 ~~~~~~~~~~~~~~~~~~~
 The descriptor backend (which contains URI, mediatype, charset, language and
-other resource-header data) is by default stored in a flat index DB.
-No
+other resource-header data) is by default a flat index DB storage.
-additional backends available at this time.
+No additional backends available at this time.

 TODO: a file-based header storage or perhaps even an Apache mod_asis
 compatible storage are under consideration.
 Depending on query/maintenance